pixelandtonic/CommerceCurrencyRates/README.md

 # Commerce Currency Rates

-This is an example plugin that enable currency rates to be updated from the fixer.io api.
+This is an example plugin that enables commerce currency rates to be updated with live rates from the fixer.io api.

 ## Installation & Setup